codewithbharat/home-automation/README.md

     - Collect user feedback through the interface.
     - Regularly update the system based on feedback and new requirements.

-### Total Estimated Project Cost: ₹2700 - ₹3400
+### Total Estimated Project Cost: ₹2710 - ₹3230

-This revised plan adheres to your budget constraints while providing a foundation for a functional home automation system.
-It emphasizes essential features with room for future upgrades as your budget allows.
+This updated plan considers the Raspberry Pi Zero W and fits well within your budget constraints.
+It provides a foundation for a functional home automation system with room for future upgrades.